Save 25% plus free shipping during LGBT History Month. Use promo code LGBT24-FI.

 Thinking from Elsewhere

-Series Editors: Clara Han, Johns Hopkins University; Bhrigupati Singh, Ashoka University and Brown University; Andrew Brandel, Penn State University
+Series Editors: Clara Han, Johns Hopkins University; Bhrigupati Singh, Ashoka University and Brown University; Andrew Brandel, University of Chicago

 “The series will create a new platform for innovative, border-crossing work that cuts to the heart of what is valuable about our field.”—Danilyn Rutherford, Wenner-Gren Foundation for Anthropological Research